Difference between Maven and Ant

 - Maven follows a convention of source code, compiling code, etc. while Ant does not follow any convention.
 We give order and Ant executes it.

 - Maven is better when compared to Ant in dependency management.
 Maven is able to identify all types of dependencies.

 - Ant requires more configuration settings than Maven.

 - In order to build the project, Maven provides a consistent interface while in Ant the interface is not consistent.

 - In Maven, a central or local repository can be used and dependencies are automatically downloaded.
-But in Ant, the directory is used as repository and dependencies are not automatically downloaded.
+But in Ant, the directory is used as a repository, and dependencies are not automatically downloaded.

 - Maven has a lifecycle and the steps are executed when mvn install command is run while Ant does not have any life cycle.

 - More than a build tool, Maven acts as a project management tool while Ant is just a build tool.